tetratelabs/archive-envoy/README.md

 ## Archive Rationale
 Here are some examples of why stable archives help:
+* Most release sources don't have permalinks
+    * In the past tarballs hosted on Bintray, which is being turned down, invalidating links.
 * Envoy "release" build in Azure Pipelines uploads releases as zip files
     * https://dev.azure.com/cncf/envoy/_build
     * These weren't designed for stable use, rather build stages.